-This is a great saw for the smaller workshop as it has all the features and power of a cabinet mounted saw in a bench mounted design.
+The Axminster Hobby Series HBS200N Band Saw is a great saw for the smaller workshop as it has all the features and power of a cabinet mounted saw in a bench mounted design.

 The chassis is made from welded steel and the table is cast iron.
-It has a direct drive 250-Watt motor and balanced cast alloy wheels.
-The saw takes blades from 6-13 mm and is supplied with a 6mm blade.
-It will cut wood up to a depth of 80mm and width of 200mm and is suitable for a range of materials including hardwood and steel with the right blades.
+It has a direct drive 250 Watt motor and balanced cast alloy wheels.
+The saw takes blades from 6-13 mm and is supplied with a 6 mm blade.
+It will cut wood up to a depth of 80 mm and width of 200 mm and is suitable for a range of materials including hardwood and steel with the right blades.

 The saw is sturdy, smooth and quiet to use.
 It is easy to position the rip fence and cutting is accurate and clean.
-It also comes with a 3-year guarantee.

-Band Saw Buying Guide
+Band Saw Buyer’s Guide